zabbix/zabbix/templates/app/veeam/backup_replication_http/README.md

 ## Overview

 This template is designed to monitor Veeam Backup and Replication version 11.0.
+The RESTful API is available in Veeam Universal License (excluding Community), Enterprise Socket, and Enterprise Plus Socket.
 It works without any external scripts and uses the script item.

 ## Requirements